uhasker/getting-things-done-in-next-js/src/chapter1/09-functional-thinking.md

 Note that we didn't change the original object, but created a copy of the object with a different title.

 Immutability and pure functions are closely linked.
-The programs that are easiest to understand are the ones where immutable datastructures are passed through pure functions.
+The programs that are easiest to understand are the ones where immutable data structures are passed through pure functions.

-### Higher-order functions
+### Higher-Order Functions

 We already know that JavaScript functions are just regular objects.
 We even showed an example of how you can assign a function to a variable: